 my garden is my haven

-Gardens have sustained and supported me for years.
-Since training as a garden designer I have loved working on my own outdoor spaces and have found that creating a garden, growing plants I love and engaging with the natural world on a day to day basis, has been important in keeping me well and happy.
+My gardens have sustained me for years.
+Since training as a garden designer I have loved working on my own outdoor spaces discovering in the process that creating a garden, growing plants I love and engaging with the natural world on a day to day basis, is important in keeping me happy.

 the journey starts earlier…

 But I’m getting ahead of myself.
 The story starts earlier.

 I grew up in Yorkshire.
-My Dad grew vegetables and fruit at the end of our garden and my mother would wander out to collect raspberries for breakfast in her dressing gown.
+Dad grew vegetables and fruit at the end of our garden and Mum would wander out to collect raspberries for breakfast in her dressing gown.

-Mum was an artist and ours was a home in which the arts and aesthetics mattered and creativity was encouraged.
-Though difficult in many ways, this environment was fertile soil in which to grow my life-long love of plants and space-making.
+She was an artist and ours was a home in which the arts and aesthetics mattered and creativity was encouraged.
+Though difficult in many ways, this environment was fertile soil in which I grew my life-long love of plants and space-making.

 Following my degree in Art History I was a rather unhappy young mum at home when a friend invited me to join her on a course.
 It was delivered one day a week and, thrilled with the idea of getting some time for myself, I didn’t even check what the course was so only realised later that it was Horticulture.

 Luckily I loved it, one thing led to another and, following further courses in Garden and Planting Design I could design gardens.
-I started my practice in London and worked around the school run designing dozens of gardens over subsequent eleven years.
+I started my practice in London and worked around the school run designing dozens of gardens over the subsequent eleven years.

 I achieved the much coveted Registered Membership of the Society of Garden Designers (MSGD) but mostly I loved to see the way that having that new and beautiful natural space enhanced people’s lives and wellbeing.

-Over time, however, I began to work on very high budget projects and these took their toll as I began to lose sleep over the project management side of things.
-I reluctantly decided to change career, and with my personal experience of the enormous benefits of therapy, to train as an integrative humanistic therapist.
+Over time, however, I began to work on very high budget projects and these took their toll as I lost sleep over the project management side of things.
+Reluctantly I decided to change career, and with my personal experience of the enormous benefits of therapy, trained as an integrative humanistic therapist.